Greek Alphabet and Glossary

 Nickname for big sister or brother, a mentor assigned to a new member.

 A yell used mostly by NPHC organizations (although some other orgs have calls as well).
-Used to identify and greet brothers and sisters.
-For example, Alpha Kappa Alpha's call is SKEE-WEE.
-Non-members are not permitted to use the call.
+Used to identify and greet brothers and sisters; non-members are not permitted to use the call.

 The local collegiate branch of a fraternity or sorority.